Jmlucero1984/Vuzzle/README.md

 Now in retrospective, it has no sense making the user wait for the piece factory process to be finished... you could deliver a couple of pre-cut games and the rest could be fetch and donwloaded through and API and the process of cutting would be took place in a background task, you won't even notice that.
 Let's double the bet, why not attempt to assign that task to a deeper level (C++) passing through all "keep dumb developer safe and sound" memory barriers.

-In addition, it has no more "story" than completing de puzzle, there is nothing more beyond, a gift? a quote? another kind of challenge?... so many things to think about for a later version.
+In addition, it has no more "story" than completing the puzzle, there is nothing more beyond, a gift? a quote? another kind of challenge?... so many things to think about for a later version.

 ## Screen Record